 2. Your adoptive dog must be allowed inside your home.
 Any applicant looking for an "outside-only" or "mostly outside" dog will be denied.

 3. The ENTIRE household MUST be on board with the adoption.
 Everyone in the home MUST be a part of the adoption process and be 100% on board with bringing in a new 4-legged family member.
 It is important to us that everyone in the home feels comfortable AND will be a part of the training, feeding, care of their new dog.
 If we feel that one of the family members is not on board with the adoption, we have the right to deny the adoption.

-4. If you have a landlord or apartment manager, please check with them in advance to make sure that dogs are allowed and that there are no “breed restictions” which can often be related to renters or home owners insurance rules, as well as HOA rules.
-Even if your place is “dog friendly” you must specifically double check that a “bully-breed” dog is allowed.
+4. If you have a landlord or apartment manager, please check with them in advance to make sure that dogs are allowed and that there are no "breed resrtictions" which can often be related to renters or home owners insurance rules, as well as HOA rules.
+Even if your place is "dog friendly" you must specifically double check that a "bully-breed" dog is allowed.

 FBR respects, honors and appreciates the service of our active military service men and women, however, we regretfully have made the decision to no longer adopt to Active Military Families.
-Due to the breed-ban established on military bases, and the unpredictable nature of living/travel arrangements for these families, along with our past failed attempts to successfuly adopt, we have made this difficult decision.
+Due to the breed-ban established on military bases, and the unpredictable nature of living/travel arrangements for these families, along with our past failed attempts to successfully adopt, we have made this difficult decision.